thestackcollective/curriculum-site/readme.md

-# Turing School of Software and Design
+# TheStackCollective
 ## Software Development Program Curriculum

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-## Site for the Turing Program
+## Site for the TheStackCollective Program

 This site is built with Jekyll.
 Find the docs [here](https://jekyllrb.com/docs/usage/)

-The live site can be found at [https://curriculum.turing.edu/](https://curriculum.turing.edu/)
+The live site can be found at [https://curriculum.thestackcollective.org/](https://curriculum.thestackcollective.org/)

 This curriculum is used in conjunction with a repo of practice exercises and examples found at [https://github.com/turingschool-examples/se-mod1-exercises](https://github.com/turingschool-examples/se-mod1-exercises)

 ### Contributing

 * Clone the repo `git clone git@github.com:turingschool/curriculum-site.git`
-* Note: You will need Ruby 3.2.2 installed ([setup instructions if needed](https://mod0.turing.edu/computer-setup#install-rbenv))
+* Note: You will need Ruby 3.2.2 installed ([setup instructions if needed](https://mod0.thestackcollective.org/computer-setup#install-rbenv))
 * Run `bundle install`
 * You can now begin to edit the website.
-* To start the server run `bundle exec jekyll serve --incremental`.
+* To start the server run `pmn`.
 * Navigate to `localhost:4000` to see the site
 * You can push changes to production by pushing the `main` branch to github. `git push origin main`.
 * The changes may take a minute or two to be recognized on production.
 Please make sure you review your changes on production.